eigengo/opensourcejournal/gaelyk/gaelyk.md

 It can power your personal blog as well as serve millions of users a day.
 Thanks to the underlying Google App Engine (GAE) platform it really excels in situations when you have to deal with multi tenant databases, image manipulation, geospatial or text searches.
-Groovy as a language of choice on the other hand allows you to write less boilerplate and being more productive.
+Gaelyk is built on the Groovy language which makes you more productive because it saves you time from having to write boilerplate code

 ##Groovy Websites with Sugar
 Gaelyk builds on the top of standard Groovy support for writing websites.